morti747/Python-Penetration/README.md

 # Back door attack
-in this topology we are going to use python scripts as a Trajon to create a back door on the victim computer to copy files from victim machine, delete files on this target, send file to this machine etc.
+in this topology we are going to use python scripts as a Trojan to create a back door on the victim computer to copy files from victim machine, delete files on this target, send file to this machine etc.

-# :zap: How this works :zap:
+# :zap: How this works? :zap:
 :star: Step 1: Firs, imagine that this target has downloaded a file from internet and inside this file there is a Trojan file that need to be executed to create a connection from target machine to our computer, then we are ready to go.

-in this topology, the computers are in different vlans, and we are going to create the back door from PC called Target to the hacker's computer called attacker.
+in this topology, the computers are in different vlans, and we are going to create the back door from a PC called `Target` to the hacker's computer called `Attacker`.

 ##
 <img src=Back%20door%20attack/images/3.PNG  alt="alt text" width="950" height="550">